 Current Nginx releases expose HTTP/3 through the ngx_http_v3_module and a quic listener on the same port as regular HTTPS.
 Browsers still reach the normal TLS listener first, learn that h3 is available from the Alt-Svc response header, and then reconnect over UDP when the path and client both support it.

-The rollout only works when the running build includes --with-http_v3_module and the full network path allows both TCP and UDP on port 443.
-Current Nginx syntax also separates http2 on; from the listen directive, so older examples that use listen 443 ssl http2; should be updated before you add the QUIC sockets.
-Because clients cache Alt-Svc advertisements, start with a short ma value and clear the header during rollback with Alt-Svc: clear or ma=0.
+The rollout only works when the running build includes --with-http_v3_module, TLSv1.3 remains enabled, and the full network path allows both TCP and UDP on port 443.
+Upstream Nginx still marks the module experimental, and package builds can differ, so confirm the running binary before editing a production virtual host.
+Current syntax also separates http2 on; from the listen directive, and clients cache Alt-Svc advertisements, so start with a short ma value and clear the header during rollback with Alt-Svc: clear or ma=0.

 Related: How to improve Nginx performance